 This course moves beyond the classroom, providing knowledge and skills to form useful, collaborative relationships with families, school members, local communities and public and private services to best serve the needs of students.
 Teacher Candidates understand the importance of family and community engagement in the special education process; includes families in special education program development and implementation; understands the legal rights of families; and works to actively engage and empower families as partners in the education of a learner.
 Emphasis is placed on life-long planning and the inclusion of families in decision-making and understanding legal rights regarding program development and implementation.
 Professional and parent speakers are integral to the class in order to gain insight into the needs of families and individuals with high incidence exceptionalities.
 Internet and community resources are researched towards the development of a comprehensive service guide.
 Ten hours of supervised experiences with individuals with exceptionalities is required.
+Transportation for field experience is the responsibility of the student.
 Prerequisites: EDUC-2222, EDUC-2226, and EDUC-3320.